Jooarye/svm/README.md

-# Project: compiler
+# Project: svm

-This is a sample description.
+This is a simple virtual machine that runs bytecode, compiled by the packaged assembler.